homotopy-io/homotopy-rs/functions/README.md

 # Firebase cloud functions

 This folder contains the source code of our Firebase cloud functions.
 These functions are running on Google's cloud platform as a server-less backend.
 The cloud functions are sitting in `index.js`.
 They can be called directly via HTTP requests or triggered by background actions like `onCreate`.
+Use `cargo make serve-firebase` to serve homotopy.io and run firebase emulator locally on your device.

 ## Developing